Black Bean Brownies Recipe

 - 1/8 teaspoon salt

 - 1. Place the beans, 1/4 cup chocolate chips and oil in a food processor; cover and process until blended.
 Add eggs, brown sugar, cocoa, vanilla, baking powder and salt; cover and process until smooth.

 - 2. Transfer to a parchment paper-lined 8-in. square baking pan.
 Sprinkle with remaining chocolate chips.
-Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 20-25 minutes or until a toothpick inserted in center comes out clean.
 Cool on a wire rack.
 Cut into bars.
 Yield: 1 dozen.

 Reviews for Black Bean Brownies